-High supplemental calcium intake may increase risk of cardiovascular disease death in menFebruary 4th, 2013 in Cardiology
+High supplemental calcium intake may increase risk of cardiovascular disease death in menFebruary 4, 2013 in Medicine & Health / Cardiology

 A high intake of supplemental calcium appears to be associated with an increased risk of cardiovascular disease (CVD) death in men but not in women in a study of more 388,000 participants between the ages of 50 and 71 years, according to a report published Online First by JAMA Internal Medicine.